abhimvp/Strides/README.md

 #### #### Feature Implementation: Weekly Calendar View - Update Backend Models

-- To support the new frontend structure, your backend models must also be updated.
+- To support the new frontend models must also be updated.
 - In backend/models/task_models.py.Add a `TaskHistory` model and update the `Task` model to use it.

 #### Include the optional notes field in our Pydantic models